 O2 eSIM

-O2 has eSIMs compatible with Apple, Google Pixel, Huawei, Motorola, Samsung, and more devices.
+O2 has eSIMs compatible with Apple, Google Pixel, Huawei, Motorola, and Samsung devices.